 Quality Cleaners has been offering Award Winning dry cleaning services to the Greater Harrisburg for over 55 years.
-We are a third generation, family owned dry cleaners operating from the same location since 1958.

 We save you time and money by offering Pickup & Delivery service to your home or office.
 Take advantage of this convenient service by clicking here.